+Statistical efficiency

-- Statistical efficiency - Broadly similar in NCC and CC with about same amounts of cases and controls. - Statistical modelling and valid inference - Straightforward for both designs with appropriate software, now widely available for CC, too - Analysis of outcome rates on several time scales? - NCC: Only the time scale used in risk set definition can be the time variable t in the baseline hazard of PH model. - CC: Different choices for the basic time in PH model possible, because subcohort members are not time-matched to cases.
+Broadly similar in NCC and CC with similar numbers of cases and controls.

+Statistical modelling and valid inference

+Straightforward for both designs with appropriate software, now widely available for CC, too

+- ► Analysis of outcome rates on several time scales? - NCC: Only the time scale used in risk set definition can be the time variable t in the baseline hazard of PH model. - CC: Different choices for the basic time in PH model possible, because subcohort members are not time-matched to cases.